Article last Updated on

 You can check out the accompanying video on YouTube to get more information and see the spreadsheet in action.
 Please note that I have retested the analyses from the video doing additional simulations.

 The above results are very interesting to me.
 The results push against the ‘random walk’ theory of market behaviour and lean towards the chaotic ‘misbehaving markets’ theory.

-On the basis of these results I will not yet be including blind random entries into my own trading.
+On the basis of these results, I will not yet be including blind random entries into my own trading.
 However, we can be fairly clear that trailing stops have shown very good results in the EUR/USD in the past and should be considered as part of any trend following trading strategy using this pair.

-In future tests I am going to expand on these tests by looking again at random entries and also see if it possible to get more consistency using more traditional technical analysis entries.
+In future tests I am going to expand on these tests by looking again at random entries and also see if it is possible to get more consistency using more traditional technical analysis entries.